neo4j-php/php-cypher-dsl/README.md

 composer require "wikibase-solutions/php-cypher-dsl"
 ```

+## Contributing

+Please refer to [CONTRIBUTING.md](https://github.com/neo4j-php/php-cypher-dsl/blob/main/.github/CONTRIBUTING.md) for information on how to contribute to this project.

 ## Example

 To construct a query to find all of Tom Hanks' co-actors, you can use the